MultiSafepay/docs/content/integration/ready-made/magento1/faq/configuring-generic-gateways.md

     - /payments/integrations/ecommerce-platforms/magento1/faq/generic-gateways/
 ---

-The Magento 1 plugin offers 3 [generic gateways](/integrations/generic-gateways/) and 3 generic gift cards.
+The Magento 1 plugin offers 3 [generic gateways](/developer/generic-gateways/) and 3 generic gift cards.
 Generic gateways support:

-- All MultiSafepay payment methods
+- All payment methods
 - Refunds
 - [Backend](/glossaries/multisafepay-glossary/#backend) orders

 To configure generic gateways:

-1. Sign in to your backend.
+1. Sign in to your [backend](/glossaries/multisafepay-glossary/#backend).
 2. Go to *** (Dennis to check).
-3. Set the relevant [payment method gateway codes](/integrations/generic-gateways/#gateway-codes) and the gateway label.
+3. Set the relevant [payment method gateway codes](/integrations/gateway-codes) and the gateway label.
 4. Set how to display the payment method logos.
 5. For pay later methods, set whether to include the shopping cart.